gabrielmangiro/gabrielmangiro/README.md

 ### Hey, I'm Gabriel Mangiro 👋
-🌱 I'm currently in the process of learning (a lot of learning hehe), I'm trying to create something cool for my first project and also trying to get my first job opportunity.

 🤖 I love technology and the way it helps the world solve their problems, it motivates me!